-In Part I of the draft Addendum, the Council recognized the value of NOAA's "stop light indicator chart of ocean conditions" as one of the Program's performance indicators.
-Draft 2020 Addendum, at 26 (to be finalized later in 2020).
+In Part I of the Addendum, the Council recognized the value of NOAA's "stop light indicator chart of ocean conditions" as one of the Program's performance indicators.
+2020 Addendum, Part I, at 28.
 The connection between the data produced annually through trend monitoring and through addressing critical uncertainties provides the opportunity to further our understanding of the effect of ocean conditions on program performance.